-Below please find tools and grant aids for the Sexual Risk Avoidance adaptations of Love Notes and Relationship Smarts PLUS along with Mind Matters that we hope you will find helpful.
+Below please find tools and grant aids for the Sexual Risk Avoidance adaptations of Love Notes and Relationship Smarts PLUS that we hope you will find helpful.
 Let us know if there is other information that you would find useful.

-Email Grants@DibbleInstitute.org for a free 30 day review copy of any of our programs.
-Please let us know that you are interesting in Title V Competitive funding.
+Email Emily@DibbleInstitute.org for a free 30-day review copy of any of our programs.
+Please let us know that you are interested in Title V Competitive funding.